DeepakBookdown/stat120_bookdown/_book/Class_Activity_3.md

 <details>
 <summary><red>Click for answer</red></summary>
 *Answer:* This is a matched pairs experiment because each subject is paired with another subject who has similar characteristics and one subject from each pair is randomly assigned to the treatment group and the other to the control group.
+More specifically, this is a $pretest - posttest$ matched pairs design.
 </details>
 <br>